punk7890/Star-Fox-64-Randomizer/README.md

 2. Expansion pack (or 8MB set on emulators).

 3. An US 1.0 version of the game.
 NOTE: The game dump *needs* to be in Big Endian byte order or patching the ROM cannot be done (you'll get an error in the ROM extracting tool).
+If you get an error, you can try byteswapping your ROM with this online tool: https://hack64.net/tools/swapper.php

 4. xdeltaUI https://www.romhacking.net/utilities/598/